"Precious in the sight of the LORD is the death of His saints." (ESV)

 - Hymns - A funeral service normally has three or four hymns, one at the beginning and at the end of the service, and one or two in the middle, usually before and after the sermon.

 - Introduction - The Pastor’s greeting to the worshipers, including a Scripture from Romans 6 and the use of the funeral pall as a remembrance of Baptism

 - Litany - The service includes responses between Pastor and congregation.

 - Old Testament Reading, often the 23rd Psalm.

 - Responses to the Readings - Again spoken by Pastor and congregation.

-- Apostles’ Creed - A brief statement of the Christian faith.
+- Apostles’ Creed - A brief historical statement confessing the Christian faith.

-- Pastor’s Message - Here are some examples of Messages given at Mount Olive
+- Pastor’s Sermon - Here are some examples of Messages given at Mount Olive

 - Prayers and Lord’s Prayer

 - Commendation - Commending the deceased to the Lord’s care and keeping.